Six Ways to Meet and Exceed Your Employees’ “New Normal” Rights and Expectations

 6. Implement Temporary Incentive Pay Programs

-If employees are being placed in situations where they have a greater risk of exposure, you may want to consider implementing temporary incentive pay programs.
+If employees are being placed in situations where they have a greater risk of exposure, you may want to consider implementing temporary incentive pay programs, such as hazard pay premiums.
 These programs show that you understand the risks your employees are undertaking by returning to work and that you value their brave contributions.